-Angular can be defined as the movement of a mass when it is rotating or spinning.
+Angular momentum can be defined as the movement of a mass when it is rotating or spinning.
 You may have seen a situation when a person in a tucked position spins faster or than someone in an extended position.
-This article looks at explaining why this happens.
+Here we explane angular momentum in sport.

-The moment of inertia can be calculated by multiplying the mass of a product x distance from the axis.
+The moment of inertia can be calculated by multiplying the centre of mass x distance from the axis.

 A body is unlikely to lose mass during a movement but it can change its distance or distribution from the axis of rotation.
 If the mass moves closer to the axis of rotation then the moment of inertia decreases, resulting in the angular velocity increasing.
 If a mass moves further away from the axis of rotation, then the moment of inertia increases and angular momentum decreases.